MitchellRB/Double-Linked-List/README.md

 ## Test app

-A test app alication is included in DoubleLinked.cpp Begins with 10 random values between 1 and 100
+A test app alication is included in DoubleLinked.cpp<br>
+Begins with 10 random values between 1 and 100

 Command list: